Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Conclusion

 \section{Conclusion}

-We motivated the need for migrating (with constraints) monoliths containing programs and data resources to microservices.
-We proposed a novel heterogeneous graph neural network that enables the representation of data resources and programs, and jointly clusters nodes into micro-services.
-The different quantitative and qualitative studies show, that including heterogeneous information guarantees more even, functionally coherent and independent microservices.
-In the future, we want to give more importance to certain relationships like \textit{update} over \textit{read} and \textit{extends} over \textit{implements}.
-We also aim to study the decomposition task at a more granular level from \textit{programs} to \textit{functions} and \textit{tables} to \textit{columns}.
+We proposed a novel heterogeneous GNN that enables representation of application data resources and programs jointly for recommending microservices.
+Both quantitative and qualitative studies show the effectiveness of heterogeneous graph formulations.
+In the future, we aim to study the decomposition task at a more granular level from \textit{programs} to \textit{functions} and \textit{tables} to \textit{columns}.